mhalder/pyproject/README.rst

 you need the following packages installed:

-    1. sphinx
+    1. python-sphinx
-    2. coverage
+    2. python-coverage
-    3. nose
+    3. python-nose
+    4. gettext

 We recommend using virtualenv to use the latest versions of these packages without interfering with the locally installed packages.